 Please choose one of the following prompts and respond in 200-250 words:

-1. Labor leader and civil rights activist Dolores Huerta recommended a life of purpose.
+B) Labor leader and civil rights activist Dolores Huerta recommended a life of purpose.
 “We must use our lives to make the world a better place to live, not just to acquire things,” she said.
 “That is what we are put on the earth for.”
 In what ways do you hope to make—or are you making—an impact?
+Why?
+How?

-This is your chance to show that you are a global citizen, aware and sensitive to issues faced by this planet and all life which occupies it.
+This is your chance to show that you are a global citizen, aware and sensitive to issues faced by this planet and all life that occupies it.
 If you are passionate about climate change, the fate of democratic institutions, food scarcity, human rights, the impact of disinformation campaigns, privacy issues related to big tech, or any of the millions of other challenges faced by humanity, this is a great choice for you.
+Note that this year’s prompt includes the guiding questions why and how, so be sure to let them both guide your response.

-4. Dr. Seuss, aka Theodor Geisel of Dartmouth’s Class of 1925, wrote, “Think and wonder.
+C) Dr. Seuss, aka Theodor Geisel of Dartmouth’s Class of 1925, wrote, “Think and wonder.
 Wonder and think.”
-What do you wonder and think about?
+As you wonder and think, what’s on your mind?

 How important are the Dartmouth Supplemental Essays?

 The essays (both the Common App essay and the supplemental ones) are “very important” to the evaluation process.
-Seven other factors are “very important”.
+Seven other factors are “very important.”
 These factors are: rigor of coursework, class rank, GPA, recommendations, test scores, character/personal qualities, and extracurricular activities.
-Clearly, Dartmouth College places enormous values on the quality of your supplemental essay.
+Clearly, Dartmouth College places enormous value on the quality of your supplemental essay.

 To conclude, if you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Dartmouth supplemental essays, we encourage you to get a quote today.